-David F. Walker has served as a director of our company since February 2006 and is chairman of our Audit Committee.
-Mr. Walker served as the Director of the Accountancy Program and the Program for Social Responsibility and Corporate Reporting at the University of South Florida St. Petersburg from 2002 until June 2009.
+Mr. Walker was employed as the Director of the Accountancy Program and the Program for Social Responsibility and Corporate Reporting at the University of South Florida St. Petersburg from 2002 through 2009.
 Prior to joining the University of South Florida, Mr. Walker was with Arthur Andersen LLP, having served as a partner in that firm from 1986 through 2002 and most recently until 2002 as partner in charge of the firm's assurance and business advisory services practice for the Florida and Caribbean region.
-Mr. Walker earned a master's of business administration from the University of Chicago Graduate School of Business with concentration in accounting, finance and marketing, and a bachelor of arts degree from DePauw University with majors in economics and mathematics and a minor in business administration.
-Mr. Walker is a certified public accountant and a certified fraud examiner.
-Mr. Walker also serves on the board of directors of CoreLogic, Inc. and Chico's FAS, Inc., participating on the acquisition committee and chairing the audit committee at CoreLogic and participating on the executive, audit and nominating and governance committees of Chico's FAS and chairing its audit committee.
-In addition, Mr. Walker served on the boards of directors of Atlantic Blue Group, Inc. from June 2012 to December 2012, First Advantage Corporation from 2003 to 2009, Paradyne Networks from 2003 to 2005 and Technology Research Corporation from 2004 to 2010, and chaired the audit committees of each of these companies during his tenure on their boards.
+Mr. Walker earned a master's of business administration from the University of Chicago Graduate School of Business with concentrations in accounting, finance and marketing, and a bachelor of arts degree from DePauw University with majors in economics and mathematics and a minor in business administration.
+Mr. Walker is an NACD Board Leadership Fellow, a certified public accountant and a certified fraud examiner.